fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 ## The fundamental problem of causal inference

-We study a population of $n$ units, indexed by $i = 1, \dots, n$, to learn about the effect of a binary treatment on these units.[^2] The population of units might be all visitors to an e-commerce app and the treatment a new UX feature.
+We study a sample of $n$ units, indexed by $i = 1, \dots, n$, to learn about the effect of a binary treatment on these units.[^2] The sample of units might be all visitors to an e-commerce app and the treatment a new UX feature.
 The treatment is "binary" because we only consider two treatment conditions: a unit either experiences the active treatment and is exposed to the new feature or experiences the control treatment and is exposed to the status-quo.
 We often refer to the two treatment conditions simply as "treatment" and "control".

-Each unit has two potential outcomes: $Y_i(1)$ is the outcome for unit $i$ if they are in treatment whereas $Y_i(0)$ is the outcome if they are in control.
-These outcomes are  "potential outcomes" because before the start of the experiment, each unit could potentially be exposed to either treatment condition.
-We collect all unit-level potential outcomes in the $n \times 1$ vectors $\mathbf{Y(1)}$ and $\mathbf{Y(0)}$.
+Each unit has two potential outcomes: $Y_i(1)$ is the outcome for unit $i$ if they are in treatment and $Y_i(0)$ is the outcome if they are in control.
+To simplify notation, we collect all unit-level potential outcomes in the $n \times 1$ vectors $\mathbf{Y(1)}$ and $\mathbf{Y(0)}$.
+These outcomes are  "potential outcomes" because before the start of the experiment, each unit could be exposed to either treatment condition so that they can potentially experience either outcome.
+Once the experiment has started and units are assigned to treatment, only one of the two outcomes will be observed.

 The causal effect of the treatment for unit $i$ is the difference between the two potential outcomes:[^unit_level_treatment_effects]
 $$